Vision for Montana's Nonprofit Community

 Networks: The Montana nonprofit community is well connected, supportive of one another, and recognized for sustained collaboration and sharing of resources.
 Montana nonprofits efficiently and effectively serve communities across the state, including rural and native communities.
 To ensure maximum impact, nonprofits leverage strategic partnerships with other nonprofits, government, and businesses to build and strengthen communities.
 Nonprofits are at the forefront of providing leadership across Montana.

-Guiding Principals—as developed by the MNA Board of Directors
+Guiding Principles—as developed by the MNA Board of Directors

 - We believe that a strong nonprofit sector is vital to our communities and, if lost, the health and well-being of our communities would be significantly lessened.

 - We believe that MNA and nonprofits are more effective working collaboratively with other sectors including business and government.
 We can accomplish more collectively than we can independently.

 - We believe that nonprofits have the right of self-determination within a framework of accountability and we work to facilitate and preserve that right.